 – Ezgif (free tool to convert .gif into .mp4)

-– WP Rocket, one of the best performance plugins to boost speed in a few clicks (makes the Core Web Vitals turn to green)
+– WP Rocket, one of the best performance plugins to boost speed in a few clicks (helps the Core Web Vitals improve)

 In the next section, we are going to focus on Imagify, our powerful image compression plugin that efficiently encodes images automatically.

 How to Fix Efficiently Encoding Images With Imagify